 During their previous event, TNW had an unpleasant experience with their registration service.
 Participants names had to be printed onto stickers before being stuck onto badges.
 This led to frustrating delays as thousands of people waited for hours to gain access to the event.
 This was not ideal as they wanted to deliver a remarkable experience to attendees from start to finish.
 Consequently, the staff at TNW ended up letting people into the event without badges.

-A fortunate encounter between TNW and Azavista took place at the check in desk at an Accenture event where we provided the event management software and onsite check-in solution.
-TNW were incredibly impressed by the performance of our solutions and the service that we had supplied for Accenture.
+A fortunate encounter between TNW and Azavista took place at the check-in desk at an Accenture event where we provided the event management software and onsite check-in solution.
+TNW was incredibly impressed by the performance of our solutions and the service that we had supplied for Accenture.
 And then decided that this was a solution that would be right for them.

 Azavista’s onsite support team managed all the logistics for TNW onsite – delivering the equipment and setting up each station within minutes.